Azure/azure-powershell/src/Sql/Sql/help/Get-AzSqlInstanceLink.md

 ```

 ## DESCRIPTION
-The **Get-AzSqlInstanceLink** cmdlet returns information about one or more instance Azure SQL Managed Instance links.
+The **Get-AzSqlInstanceLink** cmdlet returns information about one or more instance of Azure SQL Managed Instance links.
 Specify the name of a link to see information for that link only.

 ## EXAMPLES